 There are between 30,000 and 40,000 registered recruitment agencies in the UK.

 London has the highest percentage of agencies in the country, with around 5% of the total market, but other recruitment agency hotspots include Manchester, Leeds and Bristol.

 The industry has experienced real growth in the last decade, with 230% more recruitment businesses launching in 2019 than in 2010.

 How is a recruitment agency different to in-house recruitment?

 When an employer decides to use an agency, they’re choosing to use an outsourced recruitment service.
 This means enlisting the help of a third party to act as a ‘middleman’ between the employer and the candidate.

-This is different to keeping everything in-house, whereby the employer will take sole charge of recruiting.
-The role may fall to a recruiter already employed inside the business, a hiring manager or HR department.
+This is different from keeping everything in-house, whereby the employer will take sole charge of recruiting.
+The role may fall to a recruiter employed within the business, a hiring manager, or an HR department.